 Acronyms

 ATAR Australian Tertiary Admission Rank

 EAL English as an Additional Language (formerly English as a Second Language - ESL)

 GAT General Achievement Test

 LOTE Languages Other Than English

 TAFE Technical and Further Education

 VCAA Victorian Curriculum and Assessment Authority

 VCAL Victorian Certificate of Applied Learning

 VCE Victorian Certificate of Education

 VET Vocational Education & Training

 VTAC Victorian Tertiary Admissions Centre

-VTAC Bulletin Regular updates to the VTAC Guide and Tertiary Entrance Requirements, announcing future

-changes to courses, entrance requirements and VTAC procedures
+VTAC Bulletin Regular updates to the VTAC Guide and Tertiary Entrance Requirements, announcing future changes to courses, entrance requirements and VTAC procedures

-Terms English group studies Refers to the VCE subjects of: English, EAL, English Literature, English Language Prerequisite Those Units 3 & 4 studies nominated by individual course authorities as studies which must be studies satisfactorily completed (often with set minimum study scores) by all applicants seeking admission Top Four Studies that will be counted first when creating an ATAR, namely an English study plus those with the next three highest scaled study scores permissible.
-Some combinations of studies are not permissible in the 'Top Four'.
-(Also known as the 'Primary Four ') Increment Additional points given for the 5^{th} and/or 6^{th} studies taken at Units 3 & 4 level.
+Terms English group studies Refers to the VCE subjects of: English, EAL, English Literature, English Language Prerequisite Those studies nominated by individual course authorities as studies which must be satisfactorily studies completed (often with set minimum study scores in Unit 3 & 4) by all applicants seeking admission to that course.
+Applicants who do not meet prerequisites may not be considered for selection.
+Top Four Studies that will be counted first when creating an ATAR, namely an English study plus those with the next three highest scaled study scores permissible.
+Some combinations of studies are not permissible in the 'Top Four'. ( Also known as the 'Primary Four' ) Increment Additional points given for the $5^{th}$ and/or $6^{th}$ studies taken at Units 3 & 4 level.
 These incremental studies will attract 10% each of the scaled VCE study score achieved.
-There are some restrictions on choices for 5^{th} and 6^{th} studies in the calculation of the ATAR.
-VCE study score (relative position) This score (indicating the relative position within the study), issued by VCAA, is used in the creation of the scaled ATAR Subject Score and hence the ATAR.
-Scores lie between 0 and 50 with a mean of 20.
-A study score of 40 indicates a result in the top 8% and a study score of 45 indicates a result. in the top 2%.
+There are some restrictions on choices for $5^{th}$ and $6^{th}$ studies in the calculation of the ATAR.
+VCE study score This score (indicating the relative position within the study), issued by VCAA, is used in the creation (relative position) of the scaled ATAR Subject Score and hence the ATAR.
+Scores lie between o and 50 with a mean of 30.
+A study score of 40 indicates a result in the top 8%, and a study score of 45 indicates a result in the top 2%.
 ATAR Subject Score VTAC will scale the study scores and create the ATAR Subject Score to ensure that each study is accorded the agreed weighting in the ATAR for each applicant.
 Scaling Scaling compares results in any one study with the results in all the studies for the group of students taking that study.
 If the students do well in all their studies, the results are adjusted up in the particular study.
 If the students do poorly in all their studies, the results are adjusted down in that particular study.
 If these adjustments were not made, students would be advantaged by taking a study which attracted a higher proportion of less able students and disadvantaged by taking a study which attracted a higher proportion of more able students.